 A good habit to get into right away is assigning each friend or follower to a specific list.
 Twitter and Facebook both allow "lists" which were created to organize your expanding online network.
 Currently, I have friends and followers assigned to the following lists: High School Friends, Past Clients, My Team, Affiliates, Sphere (which includes my friends and family), Local Agents, Keller Williams Agents, People I Don't Know, and Asset Managers.
-These

-Great advice-set a reminder and do it every day!
+These reminder and do it every day!
 It's actually much less stress than trying to create clever posts.
+You don't have to be interesting ... just be interested.

+Great advice-set a

-You don't have lists allow me to quickly locate people, apply different security settings, and appropriately direct the right marketing messages to each group.
+lists allow me to quickly locate people, apply different security settings, and appropriately direct the right marketing messages to each group.